j-salvona/j-salvona/README.md

 - 📄 Know about my experiences [Email me for a copy of my CV](mailto:jack@salvona.uk)

-- ⚡ Fun fact **If I were to win the Lottery I would travel as Nomadic programmer and go sight seeing and problem solving across the world**
+- ⚡ Fun fact **If I were to win the Lottery I would travel as a Nomadic programmer and go sight seeing and problem solving across the world**

 <h3 align="left">Languages and Tools:</h3>